 ¡Buen provecho y feliz Día de los Muertos!

 - Combine yeast with warm water in medium bowl and set aside until foamy, about 5 minutes.
 Stir in milk, whole eggs and melted Country Crock® Buttery Sticks; set aside.

 - Sift flour, sugar and salt in large mixing bowl.
 Stir in fennel seeds.
 Make a well in the center of flour mixture.
 Stir yeast mixture into flour mixture with a wooden spoon until dough forms.
 Add a little more flour if the dough is too wet or a little more milk if it is too dry.

 - Knead on lightly floured surface until dough is smooth but slightly sticky, about 10 minutes.
 Transfer dough to large, lightly greased bowl.
-Cover and let rise in warm place until doubled, about 1 hour.
+Cover and let rise in a warm place until doubled, about 1 hour.

 - Preheat oven to 350°.
 Spray baking sheet with no-stick spray.
 Knead dough on lightly floured surface 3 minutes.
 Cut about 1/5 of the dough off; reserve.
 Shape remaining dough into a round loaf on prepared baking sheet.
 Roll reserved dough into a thick rope, then cut into 5 portions.
 Roll one portion into a ball and arrange it on top of the round loaf.
-Roll remaining 4 balls into ropes with knobby ends resembling ''bones''.
+Roll the remaining 4 balls into ropes with knobby ends resembling ''bones''.
 Arrange ''bones'' around loaf.
-Cover loosely and let it rise in warm place until doubled, about 30 minutes.
+Cover loosely and let it rise in a warm place until doubled about 30 minutes.

 - Beat egg white with water, then brush loaf with egg wash.
 Sprinkle with sugar.
-Bake 35 minutes or until top is lightly golden brown.
+Bake 35 minutes or until the top is lightly golden brown.
 Remove to wire rack and cool.